siscia/effe/README.md

 ## Getting start

-The easiest way to get started with `effe` is to clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile main`
+The easiest way to get started with `effe` is to clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile effe`.

+You can run the binary with `./effe` and it should be exposed on the port 8080 of your localhost.

+If you prefer to expose in some other port it is enough to launch `./effe -port $PORT`, as an example to expose on the 7050 you will launch `./effe -port 7050`.

+It is also possible to compile everything down to a single executable, just run `go compile -buildmode=exe effe`, the executable will be bigger, but it can run in a very small docker images, more below.

 ## How to use